 With the unanticipated extension of the global pandemic and public reaction to it waxing and waning as new coronavirus strains (delta and omicron) develop, BA&CE reflected on the best way to crisis manage the continued disruption to normal operations.
 Like other small revenue-dependent organizations, BA&CE had to lay-off and reduce its staff.
 Essentially, programming positions were cut down from five to one and a half.
 Other than the Director position, all remaining support positions were cut from full to part-time.
 Even with significant reductions in programming staff, more than 195 classes were offered in the fall as BA&CE strives to maintain the high-level of service and the large variety of classes that the public has come to expect.
 Programming for adult ed was sustained by the Director and children's programming through a part-time Program Coordinator.
 There is no excess in the current budget and cost-saving measures were implemented such as producing a digital catalog in addition to mailing approximately 4,000 printed catalogs, made by the copy center, to Brookline addresses exclusively.
 In the past, over 50,000 catalogs were produced.
-Any additional expenses were mainly for payroll and small supply/material orders, as requested by the instructional staff.
-Other budget allocations were for the registration system's software maintenance fees, credit card and banking fees, postage, and printing costs.
+Any additional expenses were for the registration system's software maintenance fees, credit card and banking fees, postage, and printing costs.